sshaar/clef2020-factchecking-task2/README.md

 ## Evaluation metrics and Scorers

-**The official metric for task2, that will be used for the competition ranking is the Mean Average Precision (MAP), more specifically MAP@5.**
+**The official metric for the task is Mean Average Precision (MAP), more specifically MAP@5.**
 The scorer reports also R-Precision, Average Precision, Reciprocal Rank, Precision@k and means of these over all verified claims.

 You can use these repos as reference for the evaluation, https://github.com/joaopalotti/trectools and https://github.com/usnistgov/trec_eval.

-Before using the scorers or trying the baseline, make sure you have all python packages in requirements.txt installed.
+Before using the scorers or running the baseline, make sure you have all python packages in requirements.txt installed.
 If you have [pipenv](https://github.com/pypa/pipenv) installed, one way to do it is by using the following command:
 > pipenv install -r requirements.txt --skip-lock <br>
 > pipenv shell

-[evaluate.py](/evaluate.py) - Returns the metrics needed for evaluation Example for using the evaluation script:
+The scripts [evaluate.py](/evaluate.py) evaluates a submission.
+Example:

 > python3 evaluate.py -s \<prediction-scores-file\> -g data/train/tweet-vclaim-pairs.qrels <br/>